ravikduvvuri/FashionImagesClassification/README.md

   https://www.kaggle.com/datasets/paramaggarwal/fashion-product-images-dataset/data

-## 1. Overview
-In this practical application, my goal is to compare the performance of the classifiers we encountered in this section, namely K Nearest Neighbor, Logistic Regression, Decision Trees, and Support Vector Machines.
-We will utilize a dataset related to marketing bank products over the telephone.
-As a Data Scientist, my job is to train various classification models and score performance of each one and identify the best one for the given dataset problem **ie., has the client subscribed a term deposit? (binary: 'yes','no')**

-## 2. Business Understanding
+## 1. Overview and Business Understanding
-To gain a better understanding of the data, please read the information provided in the UCI link in the attached dataset, and examine the Materials and Methods section of the paper. **How many marketing campaigns does this data represent?**

-   _**The dataset is the result of 17 marketing campaigns**_
+For a fashion retailer or manufacturer, identifying and entering product attributes into a system is a tedious job; if we have a model that can classify images and get attributes, it is a great help for them and it can also enhance master product data store with less effort.
+In this project, my goal is explore various models and create a better model to classify images and update label attributes into a dataframe.
+To Train and Test the models, I leveraged the fashionProductImages Dataset from Kaggle.

-## 3. Data Understanding
+## 2. Data Understanding
 To understand the data, I did the following:

   ### 3.1 Initial steps done

-    3.1.1 Imported relevant libraries
+    3.1.1 Imported relevant libraries and packages

-    3.1.2 Read 'bank-additional-full.csv' into a pandas dataframe
+    3.1.2 Read 'styles.csv' into a pandas dataframe and Loaded product images into /images folder

     3.1.3 Displayed sample data using df.sample(10) to see what features are there in the dataset